warkka/untron/README.md

 ## License

 This project is licensed under the BUSL-1.1 license by Ultrasound Labs LLC.
 For details, please refer to [LICENSE](/LICENSE).
+Some of the project's dependencies are licensed under MIT and Apache-2.0 licenses.